 Are there any entrance exams?

 We do not have entrance exams, but we do require students to complete a brief trial for each vocational program.
-The Salesforce trial takes approximately 1.5 hours or less to complete on average.
-The True Manufacturing and Hospitality Housekeeping trials take 30 minutes or less to complete on average.
+The Manufacturing and Hospitality Housekeeping trials take 30 minutes or less to complete on average.
 If students are unable to successfully complete the trial, they will be provided with resources to improve their performance and return for additional trials in the future.

-In order to start the Salesforce program, students must have basic computer skills.
+In order to start the Information Technology program, students must have basic computer skills.
 This includes utilizing a mouse, using web browsers, creating files, and navigating within the Windows operating system.
 If students do not have basic computer skills, we encourage them to develop these skills through non-credit classes at area community colleges.

-Students are not required to possess prior knowledge in order to start the True Manufacturing or Hospitality Housekeeping programs.
+Students are not required to possess prior knowledge in order to start any other programs.
 However, students must be able to follow directions.
 They should also understand that stamina and physical tasks will be required by the employer.

 What is the tuition cost?

 Is tuition paid in full before the individual starts the program?

 The current arrangement is for funding agencies or individuals to be billed on a monthly basis at the end of the month for the student’s participation.

 How do I get funding for the program?

 Funding comes from a variety of sources, including DDRB, Community Opportunities, Workforce Development, DMH, SkillUp, and scholarship dollars.
 We are in the process of obtaining funding from additional sources.
 Please call 636-875-5251 for the latest information on funding options.

 If an individual starts the program but for some reason does not complete it, are they responsible for the full tuition amount or just an amount for the portions completed?

 How long are the programs?